Resources and networking opportunities

-Downtown and community leaders across the state of Iowa are invited to attend a Downtown Forum in one of four locations in June.
-The forums give communities the opportunity to talk to each other about their downtown ideas, successes and challenges.
-Staff will facilitate discussions related to downtown revitalization, tour the host community's downtown, and present on grant programs and other resources.
-Participants are encouraged to come ready to share examples from their communities.
+Downtown and community leaders across Iowa are invited to attend a Downtown Forum in one of four locations in June.
+The forums provide communities the opportunity to talk to each other about downtown ideas, successes and challenges.
+Staff facilitate discussions related to downtown revitalization, tour the host community's downtown, and present on grant programs and other resources.
+Participants are encouraged to come ready to share examples from local communities.

 Mapping the Dollars and Sense of Land Use

-Use the upper floor housing resources to help become more fiscally efficient and sustainable.
+Use the upper floor housing resources to become more fiscally efficient and sustainable.

-Published three times a year, the Main Street Messenger is the state's downtown revitalization newsletter.
+Published three times per year, the Main Street Messenger is the state's downtown revitalization newsletter.

 Self-Supported Municipal Improvement District (SSMID) Toolkit